Wendelin Grimm: Farming innovations

 When Grimm arrived in Minnesota in the fall of 1857, he brought with him more than just his family.
 Grimm also carried with him a small bag of "ewiger klee" or "everlasting clover" seeds.
 These seeds were the best producers from his farmstead in Germany.
 The following spring, Grimm planted his alfalfa seeds on his newly purchased land.
 The winters in Minnesota were harsher than in Germany.
-Much of his crop winterkilled.
+The winter killed much of his crop.
 Each year, he would save the seeds from the plants that survived and replant them the following spring.
 After many years of this practice, he no longer experienced winterkill on his crop.

 Many of Grimm's neighbors noticed the superiority of his crops and the health of his cattle.
 One of them, Arthur B. Lyman, worked to bring Grimm's alfalfa to the attention of Professor Willet Hays at the University of Minnesota.
 Hays brought Grimm's alfalfa to the masses.
 A deficiency in Grimm's alfalfa was its inability to resist bacterial wilt.
 In the 1940s, more resistant strains were developed, and Grimm's alfalfa was no longer widely used.
 However, Roger Stein of the Carver Park Reserve discusses the importance of the alfalfa grown by Grimm in stating, "You could say that all North American alfalfa comes from parents that originated on this site."
 It is estimated that Grimm's alfalfa is the basis for the United States' third largest crop (hay) accounting for 60 e6acre and a value of $3.4 billion annually.